-Attributes: Appropriate for First-Year, Social Sciences, WGSS Hist/Theories/Represent, WGSS Intersect/Instit/Power, WGSS Sexual & Gendered Plural 280 Medieval and Renaissance Women Women have always constituted approximately half of the human population, and yet at virtually all times and places they have been subordinate to men; and until fairly recently their history has been ignored.
+Attributes: Appropriate for First-Year, Social Sciences, WGSS Hist/Theories/Represent, WGSS Intersect/Instit/Power 280 Medieval and Renaissance Women Women have always constituted approximately half of the human population, and yet at virtually all times and places they have been subordinate to men; and until fairly recently their history has been ignored.
 Beginning with the Ancient World and continuing up to the sixteenth century, this course will investigate the status and ideas about women in various cultures.
 Relying on primary documents, we will consider the influences that affected the position of women, and when the sources permit, how women regard their situation.
 Offered every two years.

-Attributes: Social Sciences 281 Recent U.S. History Examination of the social, political, and economic development of the U.S. since the New Deal.
-Attributes: ENST Discip Spec (ESDS), Social Sciences 282 Diplomatic History of the United States Description and analysis of the nation's role in world affairs, from the earliest definitions of a national interest in the 18th century, through continental expansion, acquisition of empire, and world power, to the Cold War.
+Attributes: Social Sciences

+281 Recent U.S. History

+Examination of the social, political, and economic development of the U.S. since the New Deal.

+Attributes: Social Sciences

+282 Diplomatic History of the United States

+Description and analysis of the nation's role in world affairs, from the earliest definitions of a national interest in the 18th century, through continental expansion, acquisition of empire, and world power, to the Cold War.

 This course is cross-listed as INST 282.

 Attributes: AMST American History Elective, Appropriate for First-Year, INST Diplomatic History Course, Social Sciences 283 Latin American-U.S. Relations A study of political, economic, and cultural relations between Latin America and the United States from the early 19th century to the present.
 The evolution of inter-American relations is analyzed in light of the interplay of Latin American, U.S., and extra-hemispheric interests.
 This course is cross-listed as LALC 283.

+Attributes: AMST American History Elective, Lat Am, Latinx, Carib St Elect, Social Sciences 284 Ecological History of Africa This course provides an introduction to the ecological history of Africa.
+We will focus in some detail on demography, the domestication of crops and animals, climate, the spread of New World crops (maize, cassava, cocoa), and disease environments from the earliest times to the present.
+Central to our study will be the idea that Africa's landscapes are the product of human action.
+Therefore, we will examine case studies of how people have interacted with their environments.
+African ecology has long been affected indirectly by decisions made at a global scale.
+Thus we will explore Africa's engagement with imperialism and colonization and the global economy in the twentieth century.
+The course ends with an examination of contemporary tensions between conservation and economic development.
+Offered every two years.

-Attributes: AMST American History Elective, Lat Am, Latinx, Carib St Elect, Social Sciences 286 New Nation Reading and research in the political, economic, and social developments of the U.S. during the first generations of official nationhood, from the writing and ratification of the Constitution to the end of the Mexican War.
+Attributes: AFST - Africa Course, ENST Env Stud Spec (ESSP), Global Diversity, INST Sustain & Global Environ, Social Sciences 286 New Nation Reading and research in the political, economic, and social developments of the U.S. during the first generations of official nationhood, from the writing and ratification of the Constitution to the end of the Mexican War.
 Attributes: AMST American History Elective, AMST Struct & Instit Elective, Appropriate for First-Year, Social Sciences 288 Civil War - Reconstruction A study of the political, economic, social, and intellectual aspects of 19th century America from 1848 to 1877.
 Attention is given to the causes and course of the Civil War and evaluates the results of Reconstruction.
 Attributes: AMST American History Elective, Appropriate for First-Year, Social Sciences 298 Latin American Migrations in the U.S.